syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-image.md

 The following namespaces are required to compile the code in this topic:

+**For WPF, Windows Forms, ASP.NET and ASP.NET MVC applications**
 * using Syncfusion.DocIO
 * using Syncfusion.DocIO.DLS
 * using Syncfusion.OfficeChart
 * using Syncfusion.OfficeChartToImageConverter

+**For ASP.NET Core, Blazor, Xamarin, WinUI and .NET MAUI applications**
+* using Syncfusion.DocIO
+* using Syncfusion.DocIO.DLS
+* using Syncfusion.DocIORenderer

 T> 1.
-You can get the good quality converted images by specifying the image type as Metafile.
+You can get the good quality converted images by specifying the image type as Metafile in the platforms targeting .NET Framework.
 T> 2.
 You can specify the quality of the converted charts by setting the scaling mode.

 The following code illustrates how to convert the Word document to image.